asdqwex/doplr/README.md

 # WeatherGirl

 WeatherGirl is a pretty web interface which can browse the forecast and schedule and run sweeps.

-    doplr weathergirl [--radar] [--weathergirl-port=90210]

-Doplr will host WeatherGirl on port 90210. --radar will have the daemon host it.
-Conversely, you can start radar with WeatherGirl enabled to start with something like:
+Doplr's Radar will host it, if you enable the --weathergirl flag

-    doplr radar start --weathergirl [options]
+    doplr radar --weathergirl

+You can also:

+    doplr weathergirl

 WeatherGirl is able to perform all the other tasks in Doplr.
 The goal of this interface is to expose all major features of the doplr suite via a slick web UI.
-WeatherGirls end game goal would be to compete with Ubuntu's JuJu and entirely replace Graphite/Grafana.
+For most work stations doing simple discovery, `doplr weathergirl &` is typically a good bet.

+# Radar

+Radar provides the ability to background and schedule sweeps via an HTTP interface.

+**Note**: WeatherGirl requires Radar.
+Radar does not provide WeatherGirl by default.

+By default "doplr radar" is quite boring on the CLI.
+It would much more typically be run via something like "pm2" or simply automatically run by something like Chef or Floom and put behind something like Nginx for authentication.

+If you'd like to automate, you can use the helper script in `bin`:

+    WEATHERGIRL=true pm2 start bin/radar.js

 # Security

 By default Doplr will simply use the current user to attempt to log into systems.
-Obviously, this is not typically desired or secure, particularly for a weathergirl server.
+Obviously, this is not typically desired or secure, particularly for a Radar server.
 There are two ways to accomplish this task: Bootstrap a dedicated SSH user, or install a Doplr agent on the remote systems.

     doplr sweep host doplr@myserver.com -i somekey.pem